 Why are cheetahs important?

-Secondly, because cheetahs are often chased off their prey, they are responsible for feeding other animals, like lions, hyenas, and vultures.
+Also, because cheetahs are often chased away from their prey, they are responsible for feeding other animals – like lions, hyenas, and vultures.

-3) Join our cheetah research project in Limpopo, South Africa.
+- Join our cheetah research project in Limpopo, South Africa.

 Further reading: Ten of the best organisations to follow to help endangered animals

 Learning more about how often cheetahs hunt and how much of the kill they actually consume gives us valuable information.

 For example, these findings help park managers to get a better idea of which efforts would be most effective in cheetah conservation.

 In fact, in 2016, our then base manager in Limpopo, Richard Wilks, made an interesting observation.
 He noticed that cheetahs in Karongwe Private Game Reserve, which GVI partners with, seemed to abandon their kill often and very readily.